-Please note: This submission is made for the purposes of the beginning of Committee Stage of the deliberations on the Personal Insolvency Bill.
-However, it is still very much a work-in-progress and FLAC intends to make further observations on the Bill as it proceeds through the parliamentary process and as its thinking on the legislation develops and evolves.
-Please see too our submission on the original heads of the Bill when the scheme was published at the end of January 2012 at www.flac.ie.
+Please note: This submission is made for the purposes of introducing the Personal Insolvency Bill to the Seanad.
+This submission repeats much of what FLAC has already submitted.
+Please see our submission on the original heads of the Bill when the scheme was published at the end of January 2012 and also submissions produced at Committee Stage at www.flac.ie.